hubertrybka/vae-annealing/README.md

  Cyclical annealing is enabled by instantiating the Annealer with cyclical=True parameter.
 When this is done, every time the step counter (current_step) reaches total_steps, its value is set to zero.
 The annealing cycle starts over again until it is disabled.

- The cyclical annealing functionality can be disabled (or enabled) during training by passing False (or True) value to the Annealer.cyclical_setter() method.
+ The cyclical annealing functionality can be disabled (or enabled) during training by passing False (or True) value to the Annealer.set_cyclica() method.
 An example of cyclical annealing being **disabled at epoch 30** and **enabled again at epoch 70** is illustrated below:
  ```
  annealing_agent = Annealer(total_steps, shape='cosine', cyclical=True)
  # Instantiating annealing agent with cyclical annealing functionality